forcedotcom/go-soql/README.md

-    selectClause // is the tag to be used when marking the struct to be considered for select clause in soql. whereClause // is the tag to be used when marking the struct to be considered for where clause in soql. orderByClause // is the tag to be used when marking the Order slice to be considered for order by clause in soql. selectColumn // is the tag to be used for selecting a column in select clause.
+    selectClause // is the tag to be used when marking the struct to be considered for select clause in soql. whereClause // is the tag to be used when marking the struct to be considered for where clause in soql. orderByClause // is the tag to be used when marking the Order slice to be considered for order by clause in soql. limitClause // is the tag to be used when marking the *int to be considered for limit clause in soql. offsetClause // is the tag to be used when marking the *int to be considered for offset clause in soql. selectColumn // is the tag to be used for selecting a column in select clause.
 It should be used on members of struct that have been tagged with selectClause. selectChild // is the tag to be used when selecting from child tables.
 It should be used on members of struct that have been tagged with selectClause. likeOperator // is the tag to be used for "like" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause.